JonCyberGuy/SIEM-HomeLab/README.md

 <br />
 <br />
 <p align="center">
 <b>At this point to test if the PowerShell script is working, I failed another logon attempt.
-As you can see someone has already found my VM and started to try and bruteforce it.
+As you can see someone has already found my VM and started to try and brute force it.
 This person was in Tunisia.
 They found it so fast, it was a bit annoying.
-I could have blocked his IP or enabled the firewall again until I was finished completely with my setup but this data was perfect to train the AI in Azure, so I let it go at the time.
+I could have blocked his IP or enabled the firewall again until I was finished completely with my setup, but this data was perfect to train the AI in Azure, so I let it go at the time.
 In hindsight it was a bad move.
 The free API from IPgeolocation.io only allowed for 1000 calls.
 This person in Tunisia hit that limit very quickly, ruining my project.
-I had to pay $15 for an extra 150k API calls to save my project.</b> <br/>
+I had to pay $15 for an extra 150k API calls to save my project. </b> <br/>
 </p>

 ![Showing_PS_Script_Someone_Already_Found_VM](https://user-images.githubusercontent.com/108043108/225413356-343d9ae2-240d-4841-b41f-62cff77e51ab.JPG)